jtstogel/gobonline/README.md

 Interface a physical Go board with online servers.

-This project involves two components:
+This project involves three components, currently in progress:

-- Software that watches a physical Go board over a camera and relays those moves to an online Go game.
+- [x] Software that watches a physical Go board over a camera
-- Hardware that points at laser onto the physical Go board indicating the opponent's next move.
+- [ ] Software that relays moves on the physical board to a live online game (on OGS or Fox).

-# Vision components
+- [ ] Hardware that points at laser onto the physical Go board indicating the opponent's next move.

-The CV has two steps: [Board calibration](#board-calibration) and [Stone detection](#stone-detection).
-It only uses classical computer vision techniques, because that's more fun than ML.
+The software for reading a Go board image has two steps: [Board calibration](#board-calibration) and [Stone detection](#stone-detection).

-## The setup
+## The physical setup

 Each of the board's corners has an AruCo marker attached to it to help identify the position of the board: